colinnielsen/ecrecover-noir/NOTES.md

 ## Notes

+To build the prover and verifier toml against the circuit

 1. `nargo check`

-- This builds the prover and verifier toml against the circuit

 2. Fill the prover

+To create a proof in `proofs/`

 3. `nargo prove [PROOF_NAME]`

-- This create a proof in `proofs/`
+To verifies the proof file in `proofs/`

 4. `nargo verify [PROOF_NAME]`

-- This verifies the proof file in `proofs/`

 empty keccak hahes
 String = 0xc5d2460186f7233c927e7db2dcc703c0e500b653ca82273b7bfad8045d85a470